Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-We learned that some supermarkets donate some to the local food bank - note that these won't be expired but nearing expiry dates
+Generated a lot of ways to think and engage with the topic.

 Did the resource encourage new ways of thinking and talking about the value food?